A Tale of Two Countries: New Zealand vs Australia

 2025

-The Smokefree Environments and Regulated Products Amendment Act (No 2) 2024 comes into effect June 2025.
-These regulations ban the sale of disposable vaping devices and place significant restrictions on the display/visibility of vaping products in general retail, and specialist vape retail outlets.
+The Smokefree Environments and Regulated Products Amendment Act (No 2) 2024 came into effect June 2025.
+These regulations banned the sale of disposable vaping devices and placed significant restrictions on the display/ visibility of vaping products in general retail, and specialist vape retail outlets.18

 Australia: Restricted Access